borisl16/CV/README.md

 **Bordon Hill Nurseries Ltd** (Oct 2015 - June 2021)
 Environmental Coordinator

-- Responsible for the creation of new project for Bio filter towers used for the purification of washing outs (watering and spraying the plants with pesticides).
-I have improved the old Biofilter tower system in order to decrease the level of maintenance required as well provide easy access for the operators to the system.
-Following the success of this project I have been now given the responsibility to undertake similar projects for the other 2 sites of the nursery.
+- Responsible for creating a new project for Biofilter towers used to purify washing outs (watering and spraying the plants with pesticides).
+I have improved the old Biofilter tower system to decrease the level of maintenance required and provide easy access for the operators to the system.
+Following this project's success, I have now been given the responsibility to undertake similar projects for the other 2 sites of the nursery.
 - Supporting the coordination of the Packaging Obligation.
-My key responsibilities include: creating and maintaining a database containing weight information of the various goods packages (trays, pots, compost, labels, wraps, etc.) weight samples of all new packaging, re-weight packages every three years, etc.
+My key responsibilities include: creating and maintaining a database containing weight information of the various goods packages (trays, pots, compost, labels, wraps, etc.) weight samples of all new packaging, and re-weight packages every three years, etc.
 - These roles have been created specifically to utilise my skills and knowledge from my degree.

 **Bordon Hill Nurseries Ltd** (Oct 2015 - Jan 2020)